July 23, 2020

 According to Reportlinker, an award-winning market research solution, in 2019 the global microlearning market was worth 1.5 billion USD.
 That number is expected to nearly double to 2.7 billion USD by 2024.
 The popularity of microlearning in undisputed.
-In the United States, 77 per cent of companies have already used online learning to train their workforce.
-Incorporating microlearning into a course can sometimes result in completion rates soaring from 15 per cent all the way up to 90 per cent.
+In the United States, 77 percent of companies have already used online learning to train their workforce.
+Incorporating microlearning into a course can sometimes result in completion rates soaring from 15 percent all the way up to 90 percent.
 In this regard, Microlearning has proved to be a successful alternative to long-form eLearning courses as it allows participants to digest things quickly, multi-task between meetings and work, and retain the subject at hand better.

 The strength of microlearning comes in its delivery of bite-sized lessons that are highly targeted, and on very niche subjects.
 Effective for small bursts of knowledge, for teaching subjects that take a long time to master, introducing microlearning as part of a blended learning solution is preferable.

-Since microlearning is targeted and deals with small bits of learning at a time, it can sometimes be better complemented with other training such as face-to-face sessions.
+Since microlearning is targeted and deals with small bits of learning at a time, it can sometimes be better complemented with other training such as face-to-face sessions or instructor-led training.
 Fragmented microlearning is perfect for instilling specific concepts in a practical and approachable way.
 But when dealing with more complex knowledge, policies, or subjects that need to be studied and comprehended in detail and over a long period of time, introducing microlearning as part of a blended learning journey would be more ideal, rather than a standalone learning tool.

 People are more likely to retain information that they learned if they are engaged with the content.
 This can be done by ensuring that the material is relevant to the audience, therefore ensuring they have at least a modicum of interest in wanting to find out more.
 Microlearning also has the advantage of being supported by a mobile-based platform, which means that information can be displayed in a way that is visually striking and therefore, more memorable.

 Many corporations are taking advantage of microlearning to train their employees and, in the same sweep, boost revenue.
 Pandora, for example, had a lot of difficulty trying to find economically viable and efficient ways to train their worldwide workforce and found their run-of-the-mill eLearning module to be too static.
-The EdApp microlearning module helped make their completion rates soar from 15 per cent to nearly 90 per cent, while also engaging employees with the content.
+The EdApp microlearning module helped make their completion rates soar from 15 percent to nearly 90 percent, while also engaging employees with the content.

-When paired with other mobile-friendly learning applications, microlearning is also effective because it beats the ‘forgetting curve’.
+When paired with other mobile-friendly learning technologies, microlearning is also effective because it beats the ‘forgetting curve’.
 This is the notion that memory retention decreases over time, meaning that information gets lost, or ‘forgotten’ when there are no attempts to retain it.
 A typical “forgetting curve” hypothesizes that participants tend to forget more than 50% of their newly learned material 20 minutes immediately after the lesson ends, and keeps increasing until only a quarter can be recalled after a month’s time if no revision or repeat learning takes place.